 My best friend is not competitive.
 She played tennis with us for a few years and, while she always played to win and was a very good player, as soon as it was over, win or lose – her mood was the same.
 She would laugh if she hit a bad shot and truly didn’t mind what the final score was.
 She was enjoying the moment.
 For the longest time, I didn’t get it.
 Part of me thought she was a little crazy for not needing the win.
 Another part of me was impressed that she could let things go so easily and move on.
 These are the kinds of people who probably don't get migraines.

 Now, I’m not saying that competition is a bad thing.
-I am an avid Braves fan and I REALLY want them to win.
+I am an avid Braves fan, and I REALLY want them to win.
 Like every single game.
 I yell at the TV and get worked up over decisions I don't agree with and enjoy every single moment.
 Watching the Olympics brings countries together in a healthy competitive way.
 Competition can drive us and make us better.
-But there is a very fine line between healthy competition and competition that makes you into a crazy person!
+But there is a very fine line between healthy competition and competition that makes you into an irrational person .
 Or, even worse, a jealous person.

 Not being competitive doesn’t mean being stagnant in your practice.
 It’s okay to push your edge when your body gives permission and to learn new poses or strive for more flexibility, more balance, more strength, more peace of mind.
 But it’s the competition with others in your class or even with your own body that will work against you.

 So while it took me years to really let go of my competitive nature on my mat, I can honestly say I am no longer competitive during my yoga practice.
 I stay in my own space, eyes usually closed or a very direct drishti (gaze point), and I enjoy every pose for what is in that moment.
 I embrace my strengths and accept my non-strengths.
 I am flexible in some areas, not so much in others.
 I can do many poses but am physically unable to do others.
 Maybe yet – maybe ever.